A new way to disrupt suicide

 We can use technology to multiply the survivor effect.
 And when we do, we will always ensure that whatever we develop has the human dimension at its core.
 For example, if there were an app or digital community dimension, it would have to pass rigorous standards of trustworthiness/authenticity/humanity.

 Survivor Cadres will be for civilians, too.
 Not just military.

 STEP 1 - The first catalytic event: a Survivor Cadre roundtable

-We will host the first Survivor Cadre roundtable, with 15 survivors and an audience of suicide prevention experts and leaders.
+We will host the first Survivor Cadre roundtable, with 10 survivors and an audience of important suicide prevention experts and leaders.

-• There will be real, meaningful learning.
-What does the Survivor Cadre think about tools, techniques, and resources that work?
+• There will be meaningful learning.
+What does the Survivor Cadre think about tools, techniques, the problem, and resources that work?
 What do they think healing is?
 What do they think doesn’t work?

-• Our core idea (that the sufferer can be a resource to others and can help others, that the sufferer can be an asset) will be on display and validated.
+• Our core idea (that the Survivor can be a resource to others and can help others, that the Survivor can be an asset) will be on display and validated.

 STEP 2 - Create Survivor Cadres in the ten states with the highest suicide rates